 During this period Leitner also did design and engineering work which included a braking and transmission system for Polaris snowmobiles, and a radical 125cc motocross motorcycle prototype for KTM which led to the current linkage-free rear suspension on today’s KTMs.
 He also invented the EZ-Pull clutch device for Harley Davidson motorcycles, reducing clutch effort by 50% with a simple bolt-on unit.
 Leitner eventually sold his interest in ATK Motorcycles to concentrate on AMP Research bicycle, motorcycle and automotive products.

 In the 1990s, Leitner turned his attention to innovating in the mountain-bike world, creating the now-legendary AMP Research full-suspension bikes.
 Characterized by Leitner’s revolutionary four-bar articulating front fork, energy-saving Horst-link rear suspension and the first cable/hydraulic bicycle front disc brake, these ultra-light, all-aluminum bicycles set the standard for mountain-bike technology.
 AMP Research also produced similar Mercedes-Benz bicycles, which were marketed through Mercedes-Benz dealerships in the United States and Europe.
-Leitner later licensed the Horst-link technology to Turner and Specialized Bicycles, which is the design foundation of their full-suspension mountain bikes.
+Leitner licensed the Horst-link technology and later sold the patents rights to Specialized Bicycles which is the design foundation of their FSR full-suspension mountain bikes.

 In Mid-2011, AMP Research began shipping BedStep2™, new side-access steps for pickup truck beds that mounts on either side, just behind the cab. providing a faster, easier and safer route to access toolboxes, equipment and cargo in the bed.

-In 2011 Amp Research introduced a newly re-designed and improved Tailgate extender and cargo enclosure, the BedXTender HD.
+BEDXTENDER HD™ In 2011 AMP Research introduced a completely re-designed and improved tailgate extender and cargo enclosure, the BedXTender HD™.
 The toughest, most durable created to date, with patented rounded-rectangle tubes and new torque-resistant composite uprights.

 ALLOY FUEL-FILLER DOORS

-AMP/Leitner develops a competition-style aluminum fuel-filler door for OEM use on the Mitsubishi Eclipse, an innovation that was also used by Ford on the Bullit Mustang, Hummer H2, Dodge Challenger, Ram, Jeep Wrangler, Mazda MX5, and Hyundai, Kia Soul.
+AMP Research develops a competition-style aluminum fuel-filler door for OEM use on the Mitsubishi Eclipse, an innovation that was also used by Ford on the Bullit Mustang, Hummer H2, Dodge Challenger, Fiat 500, Ram, Jeep Wrangler, Mazda MX5, Hyundai and Kia Soul.